mwetzko/EasyYoloDarknet/README.md

 ## Steps to follow

 1. Make sure you have Visual Studio 2019 or newer installed.
 Community edition, Professional, all will work.
+Make sure you have installed the C++ and C# workloads with it.
 2. Make sure you have git installed: [https://git-scm.com/download/win](https://git-scm.com/download/win).
 3. Make sure you have Powershell or Pwsh installed.
 Powershell is already part of Windows 10 or newer.
 So most users wont need this step.
 You can download it here: [https://github.com/PowerShell/PowerShell](https://github.com/PowerShell/PowerShell)
 4. Check out this repository